DUI Lawyers in Jacksonville, FLArrested for Driving Under the Influence in Florida?

 Lufrano Legal, P.A.
-Offers Free DUI Defense Consultations
+Offers Free DUI Defense Lawyers

 The firm of Lufrano Legal, P.A. are wholly dedicated to helping people who have been charged with crimes in and around Jacksonville, Florida.
 Our experience with Florida DUI cases and the Duval County court system can be invaluable when you or a loved one has been charged with driving under the influence.

 We know you need information to make good decisions, and we make it easy to get that information by offering free DUI defense consultations.